Martha Carter Talks About Her Healing Journey - Part 6

 As my physical body started to feel better, for the first time in my life I felt a strong need to address my emotional body.
 Until that time, I had not realized how much emotional stress I was carrying.
 It seemed like over the years, many twisted thought patterns had become entwined with my twisted spine.
 Although I was generally an outgoing and positive person, the body work I was doing exposed other problematic issues, such as body shame, lack of self esteem, anxiety and depression, which were buried in some of the deeper layers of the onion.
 It was time to peel those layers back, and take a good long look at them.

-In my next post, I will go into more detail about my initiation into emotional counseling, and how it helped me to understand that there is a powerful mind-body connection through which emotional, mental, social, spiritual and behavioral elements can directly affect our health.
+In my next post, I go into more detail about my initiation into emotional counseling, and how it helped me to understand that there is a powerful mind-body connection through which emotional, mental, social, spiritual and behavioral elements can directly affect our health.